OnionIoT/Omega2-Dash-Test-Program/src/openwrt/README.md

 ```
 # assuming you're in the build system top directory
 ./scripts/feeds update onion
-./scripts/feeds install lv_example
+./scripts/feeds install omega2-dash-test-program
 ```

-Then, you'll need to adjust the build system to enable the `lv_example` package.
+Then, you'll need to adjust the build system to enable the `omega2-dash-test-program` package.
-Run `make menuconfig`, and go to Onion -> Utilities and select `lv_example` for compilation.
+Run `make menuconfig`, and go to Onion -> Utilities and select `omega2-dash-test-program` for compilation.

 Finally build the package:

 ```
-make package/lv_example/compile V=99
+make package/omega2-dash-test-program/compile V=99
 ```

-The output ipk file will be at `bin/packages/mipsel_24kc/onion/` it will be named something like `lv_example_0.0.1-1_mipsel_24kc.ipk`
+The output ipk file will be at `bin/packages/mipsel_24kc/onion/` it will be named something like `omega2-dash-test-program_0.0.1-1_mipsel_24kc.ipk`

-Installing this package on an Omega2 device will install the compiled binary to `/usr/bin/lv_example`
+Installing this package on an Omega2 device will install the compiled binary to `/usr/bin/omega2-dash-test-program`

 # To build the package from local source